btakita/backbone-signal/README.md

 ## Setters

 * set - Sets the value with the argument
-* unset - Unets the value
+* unset - Unsets the value
 * value - Returns the value

 ## Getters/Listeners

-* get - Invoke the callback immeditately and on any additional changes to the value
+* get - Invoke the callback immediately and on any additional changes to the value
-* listen - Listen to any additional changes to the value (does not invoke the callback immeditately)
+* listen - Listen to any additional changes to the value (does not invoke the callback immediately)
-* getOnce - Invoke the callback immeditately one time
+* getOnce - Invoke the callback immediately one time
 * listenOnce - Listen to any additional changes to the value one time
-* getTruthy - Invoke the callback immeditately and on any additional changes to the value if the value is truthy
+* getTruthy - Invoke the callback immediately and on any additional changes to the value if the value is truthy
 * listenTruthy - Listen to any additional changes to the value if the value is truthy
-* getTruthyOnce - Invoke the callback immeditately or on any additional changes to the value if the value is truthy one time only
+* getTruthyOnce - Invoke the callback immediately or on any additional changes to the value if the value is truthy one time only
 * listenTruthyOnce - Listen to any additional changes to the value if the value is truthy one time only
-* getFalsy- Invoke the callback immeditately and on any additional changes to the value if the value is falsy
+* getFalsy- Invoke the callback immediately and on any additional changes to the value if the value is falsy
 * listenFalsy - Listen to any additional changes to the value if the value is falsy
-* getFalsyOnce - Invoke the callback immeditately or on any additional changes to the value if the value is falsy one time only
+* getFalsyOnce - Invoke the callback immediately or on any additional changes to the value if the value is falsy one time only
 * listenFalsyOnce - Listen to any additional changes to the value if the value is falsy one time only
-* getDefined- Invoke the callback immeditately and on any additional changes to the value if the value is defined
+* getDefined- Invoke the callback immediately and on any additional changes to the value if the value is defined
 * listenDefined - Listen to any additional changes to the value if the value is defined
-* getDefinedOnce - Invoke the callback immeditately or on any additional changes to the value if the value is defined one time only
+* getDefinedOnce - Invoke the callback immediately or on any additional changes to the value if the value is defined one time only
 * listenDefinedOnce - Listen to any additional changes to the value if the value is defined one time only
 * unbind - Unbinds the given object from the callback
 * loading